Virtual Money: Understanding Cryptocurrency

 How does it work?

 People use digital currency much like they do regular money.
 If someone can find a person or business that is willing to accept the crypto they have, they can make an exchange, no matter where in the world they are.
 This system is dependent on a peer-to-peer network with multiple parties supervising what’s going on.
 While users are anonymous, each transaction is logged and verified in digital ledgers, otherwise known as blockchains.
-Since there is no overseeing authority for cryptocurrency, these blockchains are monitored by various users around the world.
+Since there is no overseeing authority for cryptocurrency, these blockchains are monitored by various users around the globe.

 How do people get it?